sjbylo/lab-ocp4/workshop/content/exercises/10-openshift-intro.md

 * [Terminal](%terminal_url%)

-Note that you can open the OpenShift Console in a separate tab by using the menu on the top right corner.
+Note that you can open the OpenShift Console in a separate tab by using the menu on the top right corner and selecting ``Open Console``.

 ---
 That's the end of this exercise.

-In this exercise you were introduced to the OpenShift console and command line.
-In the next exercise, you will load and run your first container based application.
+In this exercise you were introduced to OpenShift, the console and the command line.